Senators discuss raising school dropout age, stop discipline report requirement for school performance rating

 “I really don’t believe the people dropping out of high school are on a college or university track,” said Sen. Lindsey Tippins, R-Marietta.
 “If we can give them career training, give them a truncated high school experience ... we’ll actually get a much greater return on the investment.”

-“We believe more discipline actions will be taken to help the teachers, to help untie their hands and allow the administrators to actually discipline students that are in problematic arenas,” Mullis said during a hearing earlier this week.
+“We believe more discipline actions will be taken to help the teachers, to help untie their hands and allow the administrators to actually discipline students that are in problematic arenas,” Mullis said during a hearing earlier.

 “The fact is that school discipline is related to school climate,” said state Sen. Elena Parent, D-Atlanta.
 “If you divorce these two things, then it’s like throwing the baby out with the bath water.”